New Cambridge Paragraph Bible

 The New Cambridge Paragraph Bible with the Apocrypha is a newly edited edition of the King James Version of the Bible (KJV) published by Cambridge University Press in 2005.
 This 2005 edition was printed as The Bible (Penguin Classics) in 2006.
 The editor is David Norton, Reader in English at Victoria University of Wellington, New Zealand.
 Norton is author of A History of the Bible as Literature (1993) revised and condensed as A History of the English Bible as Literature (2000).
 He wrote A Textual History of the King James Bible as a companion volume to the New Cambridge Paragraph Bible.

 The original Cambridge Paragraph Bible

 A previous edition of the KJV called the Cambridge Paragraph Bible was published in 1873.
 That volume was edited by F.H.A.
 Scrivener, one of the translators of the English Revised Version and a noted scholar of the text of the Bible.
 For a long time it was perhaps best known as the KJV text in the standard reference work The New Testament Octapla edited by Luther Weigle, chairman of the translation committee that produced the Revised Standard Version.
-But more recently, the publisher Zondervan has attempted a revival of Scrivener's text by conforming all its newer editions of the KJV to it, such as its Zondervan KJV Study Bible.
-And the popular Logos Bible Software includes an electronic text of the Cambridge Paragraph Bible as of certain editions of version 3 of its Bible program.
+Logos Bible Software includes an electronic text of the Cambridge Paragraph Bible as of certain editions of version 3 of its Bible program.